nkrot/anago/README.md

 ```

 Here offsets corresponds to positions of the words in the text and start from 0.
-Please note that `endOffset` if the position of the word *after* the word of interest,
+Please note that `endOffset` is the position of the word *after* the word of interest,
 which allows accessing original words of the text using pythonic list slicing
 `res['words'][beginOffset:endOffset]`